zendesk/racecar/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/zendesk/racecar.
+Bug reports and pull requests are welcome on [GitHub](https://github.com/zendesk/racecar).
+Feel free to [join our Slack team](https://ruby-kafka-slack.herokuapp.com/) and ask how best to contribute!

+## Support and Discussion

+If you've discovered a bug, please file a [Github issue](https://github.com/zendesk/racecar/issues/new), and make sure to include all the relevant information, including the version of Racecar, ruby-kafka, and Kafka that you're using.

+If you have other questions, or would like to discuss best practises, how to contribute to the project, or any other ruby-kafka related topic, [join our Slack team](https://ruby-kafka-slack.herokuapp.com/)!

 ## Copyright and license